 2. Estwing Campers Axe

 Estwing are an American manufacturer renowned for quality, and their Camper’s axe does have a good combination of performance and durability.
 The axe is made from one piece of fully forged tool grade steel.
-This makes it different to a two piece design with a removable handle from the head.
-In terms of disadvantages this means that the head cannot be replaced if damaged and the handle cannot be replaced when its worn out.
-But in the positive category, the likely if needing to do maintenance is significantly reduced.
+This makes it different from a two piece design with a removable handle from the head.
+In terms of disadvantages, this means that the head cannot be replaced if damaged and the handle cannot be replaced when its worn out.
+But in the positive category, the likelihood of needing to do maintenance is significantly reduced.

 The other important aspect to know about is the weight.
-The design of the one piece steel design makes it much heavier than some of the other options – particularly the lightweight composite handle competitors.
-If you are backpacking or travelling long distances where weight matters, then I would avoid this option.
+The one-piece steel design makes it much heavier than some of the other options – particularly the lightweight composite handle competitors.
+If you are backpacking or traveling long distances where weight matters, then I would avoid this option.

 However, if you are driving in a truck and want an axe that will last for a lifetime, then the Estwing Camper’s Axe is an option I would recommend.